Getting Started

 Click Create to initialize a new repository, or Open to add an existing one.
 The repository editor has five tabs:

-• General — repository name, optional archive name prefix (used in generated archive names; the repository name is used when blank), location (Local or SSH), encryption mode.
-For SSH repos: host, port, user, path, and SSH key.
-Passphrase-protected keys are supported.
+• General — repository name, optional archive name prefix (used in generated archive names; the repository name is used when blank), Borg version, location, and encryption mode.
+Borg 1 repositories support Local or SSH locations.
+Borg 2 repositories also support raw Borg URLs such as ssh://, sftp://, file://, rest://, rclone:, s3:, and b2:.

 • Source Folders — directories to include in backups.